Japan and U.S. aim for chip supply chain deal with PM Suga's visit, Nikkei says - Up News Info

 “It would be fair to say our three countries hold many of the keys to the future of semiconductors manufacturing technology and we will seek to affirm the importance of keeping these sensitive supply chains secure,” the official told reporters.

-The meeting with Biden was postponed because of circumstances on the U.S. side, the Nikkei said.
-(Reporting by Sakura Murakami, Yoshifumi Takemoto and David Dolan; Additional reporting by Steve Holland and David Brunnstrom in Washington; Editing by Shri Navaratnam, Christopher Cushing and Gerry Doyle)
+COVID-19 restrictions and safety measures complicated planning for the visit, and helped determine the schedule for the visit, according the sources said.
+(Reporting by Sakura Murakami, Yoshifumi Takemoto and David Dolan Additional reporting by Steve Holland, Andrea Shalal and David Brunnstrom in Washington Editing by Gerry Doyle, Matthew Lewis and Marguerita Choy)